hyosung11/Launch-School/Courses/journal.md

 14:50 Repeating the medium problems from study groups.
 Time to get SungOh.

 17:30 At the Aaron Kim's birthday party where SungOh is running around.

+## 20211113 토요일

+12:25 Grinding through the Small Problems for a second time today.